OpenGlobalMind/old-ogm-wiki/OGM Stewardship/Documents/MoU.md

 ### Governance
 - How OGM works (internal governance)
     - Define OGM structure and naming
-    - Determine what roles OGM needs to fill in this Sprint, and who will fill them.
+    - Determine what roles OGM needs to fill in this Sprint, and who will fill them
     - Stewardship Council?
-Composition, responsibilities and protocols.
+Composition, responsibilities and protocols
-    - Define how independent sub-projects relate to one another within the community tktk.
+    - Define how independent sub-projects relate to one another within the community
     - Create process for supporting OGM members' own projects
-    - Identify critical business structures and operations.
+    - Identify critical business structures and operations
-    - Definition of done: Create a rubric for how we run experiments, and how we evaluate the results.
+    - Definition of done: Create a rubric for how we run experiments, and how we evaluate the results
-    - Explore methods and tools for managing OGM activities.
+    - Explore methods and tools for managing OGM activities

 - Governance of OGM's emerging Commons
     - Experiment with defining our membrane (what protections we need around "open")
-    - Experiment with collective decision-making, using at least (XYZ processes), and create a report comparing them.
+    - Experiment with collective decision-making, using at least three processes, and create a report comparing them

 - Governance dimensions
     - Experiment with connecting with other organizations